 by Paul Wheaton

-The construction estimating process is a critical component of construction, responsible for keeping projects on budget.
-All construction companies should have an in-depth understanding of how estimating works and why it is important.
+The construction estimating process is a critical component of project management, responsible for keeping projects on budget.
+Accurate construction cost estimating determines whether contractors win jobs and maintain margins.

 What is Construction Estimating?

 Construction estimating, also referred to as construction cost estimating, is the process of mapping out all costs related to the scope of a project.
-This includes direct costs associated with materials, labor and equipment and indirect costs, such as overhead and insurance.
+This includes direct costs associated with materials, labor as well as equipment and indirect costs, such as overhead and insurance.

 Through cost analysis, estimators can create a price estimate that can be used to bid on new projects.